In the previous part of this article we've looked in detail at the Swiss system of direct democracy.

 Those who rent a flat in the neighborhood therefore have a good reason to vote against the tunnel.
 However, the situation is the opposite for those who own real estate there.
 If apartment prices increase, they will benefit from it.
 The result of the vote is therefore influenced by the ratio of subtenants to apartment owners.
 No official would be able to take this particular detail, as well as many other, no less important, into account and make a balanced decision.

 The same is true when setting up a political system: The system must be adapted to local conditions.
-Let us remember the one already mentioned in the government of the canton of Bern for the representative of the French minority.
+Let us recall the the canton of Bern has one seat in the government reserved for the representative of the French minority.
 Such a rule doesn't make sense elsewhere.
 Some cantons have no French minority.
 Others are almost purely French.
 The rule only makes sense for the canton of Bern, because the French-speaking Bernese Jura has, for historical reasons, a special status.
 Other cantons it turn need different rules.

 Finally, it should be said that the cantons often serve as political laboratories.
 Rules that have worked well in one canton are sometimes adopted at the federal level.
 This allows for relatively safe experimentation without dire consequences for the entire country.
 When, for example, proportional voting system was introduced on the federal level in 1917, it had been already tested in the canton of Ticino.
 When voting age was lowered to sixteen in the canton of Glarus in 2010, some have expected that the innovation would spread to other cantons, and maybe even to the federal level, counterbalancing the graying of the electorate.
 However, that has not happened yet.